sourcegraph/sourcegraph-public-snapshot/doc/code_insights/explanations/search_results_aggregations.md

 ### Count limits

-At the moment all aggregations search queries are run with count:all, even if your search specified a count.
+At the moment all aggregations search queries are run with `count:all`, even if your search specified a count.

 ### Best effort aggregation